Writtle University College

 - The Students' Union at Writtle University College has an Academic Sabbatical Officer to aid the students in all their academic needs; the role is taken on a yearly basis by a recent graduate of WUC.

-- Writtle University College's Students' Union runs several clubs and societies, including the Equestrian Society, Christian Union and LGBT Society.
+- The Students' Union runs several clubs and societies, including the Equestrian Society, Music Society, Christian Union and LGBT Society.

-- The SU is very active in organising a social calendar for all students all year round including themed nights, live bands and barbecues as well as numerous RAG (Raise and Give) charity events.
-There are usually 3 formal balls a year which have in the past featured live music, fairground rides and marquees.
+- Social events are organised year-round, including themed nights, live bands and barbecues as well as numerous RAG (Raise and Give) charity events.
+There are usually three formal balls a year, which have in the past featured live music, fairground rides and marquees.

-- Writtle University College was founded in 1893, making it one of the longest-established specialist colleges in the UK.
+- Writtle University College was founded in 1893, making it one of the longest-established specialist institutions in the UK.

-- The college was granted taught-degree awarding powers in 2015, granting its own degrees from 2017.
+- The college was granted taught-degree awarding powers in 2015, and in 2016 was awarded university college status.

 - Ian Cast – Dressage Coach and 'right hand man' to European, World, and Olympic Champion Charlotte Dujardin.